sergeyemirzakov/sergeyemirzakov/README.md

 ### Hi there 👋

 - 🪁 Welcome to my github page.
-This is my field for experimentation, and here I post code that I write in my free time or when I study new technologies.
+This is my field for experimentation, and here I push code that I write in my free time or when I study new technologies.
 Don't take it seriously!😀
 - ✨ You can visit my blog: https://sergeyemirzakov.gatsbyjs.io/

 ### 📫 My LinkedIn